 work and don’t engage in fixing the property.

-What happens if you breach this rule: the benefits of IRA will go away from the start of that year and if it’s a Traditional IRA you will be subject to a 10% penalty.
+What happens if you breach this rule: the benefits of IRA will go away from the start of that year and if it’s a Traditional IRA, you will be subject to a 10% penalty.

-So why should you bother investing in SDIRA?
+Why should you bother investing in SDIRA?

-1. Diversification: Traditional IRA offers only stocks, bonds, mutual funds, ETFs and similar assets.
+- Diversification: Traditional IRA offers only stocks, bonds, mutual funds, ETFs and similar assets.
 You can get exposure to other assets like real estate, Bitcoin, private companies through SDIRA.

-2. Better returns: Although it’s hard to predict the returns of any asset class, most people get attracted to SDIRA to generate better returns as compared to those generated through publicly traded options available through IRAs.
+- Better returns: Although it’s hard to predict the returns of any asset class, most people get attracted to SDIRA to generate better returns as compared to those generated through publicly traded options available through IRAs.

-3. Investing in an asset class you have experience with If you know more
+- Investing in an asset class you have experience with If you know more

 about an asset class than the average investor (for instance, cryptocurrency), it may not be a bad idea to allocate some of your retirement money to that portfolio.

 What are the challenges?

 - Lack of information and higher cost: You need to do spend a considerable amount of time in performing due diligence to understand the ins and outs of the asset you are investing in.
 Usually, the cost

-associated with opening SDIRA is higher compared to simple IRA accounts as
+associated with opening SDIRA is higher compared to simple IRA accounts as well.

 Considering the significant effort involved in investing in SDIRA, our recommendation is to proceed only if you are committed to taking the time

 to understand the asset class you want to get exposure to through your